What Happens to Your Private Well During a Power Outage in Connecticut?

 Will I Still Have Water During a Power Outage?

 Most likely not.
-Private wells in Connecticut use submersible electric pumps.
+Most private wells in Connecticut use electric submersible pumps.
 When the power goes out, the pump stops working.
 You may have a small amount of water left in your pressure tank, but once that is used up, there will be no new water entering your home.

 Can I Flush the Toilet Without Power?